 This tiny marshman's cottage situated on the River Ant, was home for a whole family in Victorian times.
 See how they lived and the tools they used for working on the marshes.
 The cottage also has information and displays about How Hill and the Broads and tickets can be bought for the wildlife walking trail.

-The Electric Eel boat trip runs from April to October, offering you the chance to explore along dykes fringed with marshland plants and an experienced guide will show you the wildlife including dragonflies, marsh harriers, wildflowers and swallowtail butterflies.
+The Electric Eel boat trip runs from April to October, offering you the chance to explore along dykes fringed with marshland plants.
+Our experienced guide will also show you some local and rare wildlife including dragonflies, marsh harriers, wildflowers and swallowtail butterflies.
 To book please call Toad Hole Cottage or email email@example.com.

 Interpretation for use with a mobile phone has been created for the How Hill National Nature Reserve.
 Augmented reality uses the camera and GPS capabilities of smart phones to show additional information on screen, on top of the real view fed in from the phone's camera.
 There is also an ebook available.
 Ask our staff for further information.